joffrey-bion/bob/README.md

 A CLI tool to help with management and maintenance of OSS repositories.

-It can help setup secrets for a Github repository by fetching API keys from well known providers.
+For instance, it automates the setup of secrets for a set of Github repositories.

 ## Usage